 J. Rollins Construction is a construction and pipeline ROW maintenance company servicing the energy industry.
 The company deals with pipeline integrity work, pipeline components, and fixing pipeline anomalies.
 J. Rollins Construction has about 100 employees, with a majority of them being mobile and driving on the road to complete jobs.
 We had the opportunity to talk to Eli Trevino, Loss Prevention Manager at J.Rollins Construction and an OSHA certified instructor and he shares safety tips for business fleet and mobile workforce.

-Eli, share a bit of your background and tell us what your role at J. Rollins entail?
+Eli, share a bit of your background and tell us what your role at J. Rollins entails?

 I’ve been in the pipeline petrochemicals business for 23 years, and I am the Loss Prevention Manager at J. Rollins.
 I oversee the Health, Safety, and Environmental initiatives for the company, as well as dealing with Federal and Regulatory compliance.